Sage-Bionetworks/schematic/docs/source/index.rst

 Schematic tackles these goals:

-- Ensure the highest quality structured data or metadata be contributed to Synapse BEFORE it lands in Synapse
+- Ensure the highest quality structured data or metadata be contributed to Synapse before it lands in Synapse
-- Add accountability to data contributors for the data they upload
+- Provide excel templates that correspond to a data model that can be filled out by data contributors
 - Visualize data models and their relationships with each other

 .. contents::